 Some entries include only an initial for the given names.
 Try searching by surname only.
 Women are identified by maiden name if the maiden name was provided in the divorce act.

-- Year (the issue of the specific publication in which the act was published)
+- Reference: the publication in which the item is found

 Libraries in Canada